 - (b) General.
 The Government will not pay excessive pass-through charges.
 The Contracting Officer shall determine if excessive pass-through charges exist. - (c) Reporting.
 Required reporting of performance of work by the Contractor or a subcontractor.
 The Contractor shall notify the Contracting Officer in writing if- - (1) The Contractor changes the amount of subcontract effort after award such that it exceeds 70 percent of the total cost of work to be performed under the contract, task order, or delivery order.
 The notification shall identify the revised cost of the subcontract effort and shall include verification that the Contractor will provide added value; or - (2) Any subcontractor changes the amount of lower-tier subcontractor effort after award such that it exceeds 70 percent of the total cost of the work to be performed under its subcontract.
-The notification shall identify the revised cost of the subcontract effort and shall include verification that the subcontractor will provide added value as related to the work to be performed by the lower-tier subcontractor(s).
+The notification shall identify the revised cost of the subcontract effort and shall include verification that the subcontractor will provide added value as related to the work to be performed by the lower-tier subcontractor(s). - (d) Recovery of excessive pass-through charges.
+If the Contracting Officer determines that excessive pass-through charges exist;

-- (d) Recovery of excessive pass-through charges.
-If the Contracting Officer determines that excessive pass-through charges exist; - (1) For other than fixed-price contracts, the excessive pass-through charges are unallowable in accordance with the provisions in FAR subpart 31.2; and - (2) For applicable DoD fixed-price contracts, as identified in 15.408(n)(2)(i)(B), the Government shall be entitled to a price reduction for the amount of excessive pass-through charges included in the contract price. - (e) Access to records. - (1) The Contracting Officer, or authorized representative, shall have the right to examine and audit all the Contractor's records (as defined at FAR 52.215-2(a)) necessary to determine whether the Contractor proposed, billed, or claimed excessive pass-through charges. - (2) For those subcontracts to which paragraph (f) of this clause applies, the Contracting Officer, or authorized representative, shall have the right to examine and audit all the subcontractor's records (as defined at FAR 52.215-2(a)) necessary to determine whether the subcontractor proposed, billed, or claimed excessive pass-through charges. - (f) Flowdown.
-The Contractor shall insert the substance of this clause, including this paragraph (f), in all cost-reimbursement subcontracts under this contract that exceed the simplified acquisition threshold, except if the contract is with DoD, then insert in all cost-reimbursement subcontracts and fixed-price subcontracts, except those identified in 15.408(n)(2)(i)(B)(2), that exceed the threshold for obtaining cost or pricing data in accordance with FAR 15.403-4.
+(1) For other than fixed-price contracts, the excessive pass-through charges are unallowable in accordance with the provisions in FAR subpart 31.2; and

+- (2) For applicable DoD fixed-price contracts, as identified in 15.408(n)(2)(i)(B), the Government shall be entitled to a price reduction for the amount of excessive pass-through charges included in the contract price. - (e) Access to records. - (1) The Contracting Officer, or authorized representative, shall have the right to examine and audit all the Contractor's records (as defined at FAR 52.215-2(a)) necessary to determine whether the Contractor proposed, billed, or claimed excessive pass-through charges. - (2) For those subcontracts to which paragraph (f) of this clause applies, the Contracting Officer, or authorized representative, shall have the right to examine and audit all the subcontractor's records (as defined at FAR 52.215-2(a)) necessary to determine whether the subcontractor proposed, billed, or claimed excessive pass-through charges. - (f) Subcontracts.
+The Contractor shall insert the substance of this clause, including this paragraph (f), in all cost-reimbursement subcontracts under this contract that exceed the simplified acquisition threshold, as defined in FAR 2.101 on the date of subcontract award, except if the contract is with DoD, then insert in all cost-reimbursement subcontracts and fixed-price subcontracts, except those identified in FAR 15.408(n)(2)(i)(B)(2), that exceed the threshold for obtaining cost or pricing data in accordance with FAR 15.403-4 on the date of subcontract award.

-I-28 FAR 52.219-4 - Notice of Price Evaluation for HUBZone Small Business Concerns (Oct 2014)
+I-34 FAR 52.219-4 Notice of Price Preference Evaluation for HUBZone Small Business Concerns (Oct 2022)

-- (a) Definition.
-See 13 CFR 125.6(e) for definitions of terms used in paragraph (d). - (b) Evaluation preference. - (1) Offers will be evaluated by adding a factor of 10 percent to the price of all offers, except-
+- (a) Evaluation preference. - (1) Offers will be evaluated by adding a factor of 10 percent to the price of all offers, except- - (i) Offers from HUBZone small business concerns that have not waived the evaluation preference; and - (ii) Otherwise successful offers from small business concerns.